Kecreeper/lumenetic-split/JOURNAL.md

 ---
 title: "lumenetic-split"
 author: "Eduardo"
-description: "A split keyboard with large magnetic connectors for a charging hub featuring RGBW leds and large battery capacity."
+description: "A split keyboard with large magnetic connectors for a charging hub featuring RGB leds and large battery capacity."
 created_at: "2025-07-01"
 ---